VASTDynamics/Vaporizer2/README.md

 - Four different UI themes to choose from
 - Hotkeys for most important editor functions
 - Plus: the sound is stunning!
-- Available formats: VST2 / VST3 / AU / AAX plugins and a standalone version for both macOS and Windows.
+- Available formats: VST2 / VST3 / AU / AAX / LV2 plugins and a standalone version for macOS (native Mac M1/M2 silicon support with neon vector extensions), Windows and Linux.

 ### SYSTEM REQUIREMENTS